webcrawls/festival-tracker/README.md

 # Festival Tracker

 **Festival Tracker** is a data visualization tool created to explore the Fortnite Festival track list.
-One can explore the available tracks, and sort by various categories.
+It provides a sortable list of all tracks in the game.

 Built with svelte and fuse.js.